Can I Fire My Lawyer Before Trial?

 You will also need to consider the cost of firing your attorney.
 If you hired a lawyer on a contingency-fee basis, the lawyer will likely be able to claim against your case for the time spent working on it.
 This could take the form of a percentage of the total award or an hourly rate for time spent on your case.
 You will have to pay this to the fired attorney and then consider billing with the new attorney.

 If an attorney engaged in any blatantly illegal or unethical behavior, the lawyer’s bar association can confirm this.
 In some cases, you may wish to pursue legal representation to continue your current case and also explore your options for a legal malpractice case against the first attorney.
 This is only possible if the first lawyer’s actions were illegal, unethical, or had a negative impact on your original claim.
-Contact a San Bernardino personal injury attorney with a strong record of successful legal malpractice claims if you find yourself in such a situation.
+Contact a Riverside personal injury attorney with a strong record of successful legal malpractice claims if you find yourself in such a situation.